javekk/Spark-Docker-Project/README.md

 # Spark-Docker-Project
-Report in which is explained some steps to run spark project on a cluster with docker
+Report in which is explained some steps to run spark project on a cluster with docker.